Uber Frugal Month: The Ultimate Guide To Saving More Money Than You Ever Thought Possible

 Having lived in NYC, Washington, DC, and Cambridge, MA, I’ve been there.
 And I assure you it’s entirely possible to live frugally in the city.
 Actually, as I outline in this post, it was cheaper for us to live in the city than it is out here in the country!
 Here are a few inspirational posts for you city-dwellers: How We Live Frugally In The City and The Ultimate Guide To Frugal Boston Living (works for other cities too, I promise).

 2) I have kids!

 Me too!
 It’s certainly more expensive to have children than not, but this falls into the same category as most other elements of our lives.
 We can choose to raise our children frugally, or we can choose not to.
-It’s certainly not quite that simple, but I also don’t think that being a parent precludes you from frugality.
-I would point out that some of the most notorious frugal weirdos have children: me, Mr. Money Mustache, JL Collins, Root of Good, 1500 Days to Freedom… and the list goes on.
+It’s not quite that simple, but I also don’t think being a parent precludes you from frugality.
+I will point out that some of the most notorious frugal weirdos have children: me, Mr. Money Mustache, JL Collins, Root of Good, 1500 Days to Freedom… the list goes on.